lucee/lucee-docs/docs/04.guides/04.cookbooks/32.Startup_Listeners/page.md

 			);
 		} else {
-			// the server config is reloaded each time an extension is installed / or the config is updated systemOutput("-------Server Context config reloaded -----",true);
+			// the server config is reloaded each time an extension is installed / or the config is updated systemOutput( "-------Server Context config reloaded -----", true );
 		}
 	}
 }
 ```

-- Here, Server.cfc has one function ``onServerStart()`` .
-It outputs three lines of content.
+- Here, Server.cfc has one function ``onServerStart()``
-- Start the Lucee server ``Startup`` .
-Here the console shows the server context which means it triggered Server.cfc
+- Start Lucee Server.
-- Finally, stop Lucee.
+- The server console or `out.log` should should the above systemOutput's which means it has run the `Server.cfc`

 ### Web.cfc ###